FAQs

 If you are already on methadone you can transfer to bup.
 Talk to your doctor about how to do this.

-CADS invites feedback including complaints as its one of the ways to review and improve our service.
 There is always someone you can complain to.
-If you feel put off by the first staff member you speak to, there are others in the service who are available to assist you.
+Any staff member can take a complaint.
+If you feel put off by the first staff member you speak to, don't be deterred - there are others in the service who are available to assist you.

-• Your complaint doesn’t have to be in writing.
+Your complaint doesn’t have to be in writing.
 You can tell somebody you want to make a complaint and they can record this for you.

-• You don't have to give your name when making a complaint but there are some downsides to this: it means the service may not then have all the relevant information it needs to find out what happened and why, and you don't get to find out the service's response to your complaint.
+You don't have to give your name when making a complaint though there are some downsides to this: it means the service may not then have all the relevant information it needs to find out what happened and why, and you don't get to find out the service's response to your complaint.

-What happens with your complaint?
+So what happens with your complaint?

-• Your complaint goes to the manager of the service you are complaining about.
+• Your complaint goes to the manager of the service you are complaining about

 • The manager has 14 days to investigate and respond to your complaint.
-If you are a CADS client, the investigation may include reviewing your file and talking to you and/ or any staff involved.
+If you are a CADS client, the investigation may include reviewing your file and talking to you and/ or any staff involved

-• If it's going to take longer than 14 days the manager will let you know.
+• If it's going to take longer than 14 days the manager will let you know

-• Their response to you will generally include a summary of your complaint, the findings of their investigation, and what they're going to do as a result of your complaint.
+• Their response to you will generally include a summary of your complaint, the findings of their investigation, and what they're going to do as a result of your complaint

 • If you're unhappy with the outcome of your complaint you can write to the WDHB Chief Executive Officer (CEO).
-You can also contact the Health and Disability Commissioner.
+You can also contact the Health and Disability Commissioner

 • If you don't want to communicate through the WDHB process you can approach the Health and Disability Advocacy Service and/or the Health and Disability Commissioner's Office.